Everton beats Arsenal 1-0 amid fan protests - WHIZ News

 Arsenal came close in the 64th when Bukayo Saka’s free kick found right back Calum Chambers, but his shot bounced into the turf before going wide.
 Ceballos tested Everton goalkeeper Jordan Pickford two minutes later, but the midfielder’s strong shot was parried away.

-Richarilson finally broke the deadlock in the 76th after being set free down the left.
-He cut inside and his shot seemed to be covered by Leno, but the shot trickled between his legs and over the line.
+It was Richarlison’s run behind Arsenal’s defense that finally broke the deadlock in the 76th after being set free down the left.
+He cut inside and his shot seemed to be covered by Leno, but the ball trickled between his legs and over the line for an own goal.
 Richarlison ran to the corner flag and did a celebratory dance.

-Everton remained in eighth place, but the team was only one point behind rival Liverpool.
+“Best looking goal I’ve ever seen,” Everton defender Mason Holgate said, ironically.
+“Obviously it wasn’t the prettiest performance.”

+But he said the team dug deep and “to beat them and take three points away from home is massive.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports